Bcastillo44/18-Blockchain-homework/Blockchain_Instructions.md

      - ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
      - ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock

-   - **NOTE:** Type your password and hit enter - replace "SEALER_ONE_ADDRESS with the address from Node 1
+     - Type your password and hit enter - replace "SEALER_ONE_ADDRESS with the address from Node 1
+     - Replace "SEALER_TWO_ADDRESS" with the address from Node 2

 5. Your private Blockchain should now be running.